Skip to main content

 Frequent Repairs

 If you find yourself calling for repairs multiple times per year, replacement may be the smarter financial decision.
-When repair costs approach 50% of a new door’s price, or you’re dealing with recurring issues, investing in a new door provides better long-term value and reliability.
+When repairs keep stacking up (or the door has multiple aging components at once), investing in a new door can provide better long-term reliability and a cleaner “reset” on wear items.

 Visible Damage and Deterioration